Contemporary Classics

-Mon-Fri @ 10am, with replays @ 11pm, and overnight @ 4am
+Mon-Fri 10am-11am with replays at 11pm and 4am

 Winner of the National Book Award

-Sing, Unburied, Sing, delivers a gritty but tender novel about family and poverty in the days leading up to Hurricane Katrina.
+Jesmyn Ward, two-time National Book Award winner and author of Sing, Unburied, Sing, delivers a gritty but tender novel about family and poverty in the days leading up to Hurricane Katrina.

 A hurricane is building over the Gulf of Mexico, threatening the coastal town of Bois Sauvage, Mississippi, and Esch’s father is growing concerned.
 A hard drinker, largely absent, he doesn’t show concern for much else.
 Esch and her three brothers are stocking food, but there isn’t much to save.
 Lately, Esch can’t keep down what food she gets; she’s fourteen and pregnant.
 Her brother Skeetah is sneaking scraps for his prized pitbull’s new litter, dying one by one in the dirt.
 Meanwhile, brothers Randall and Junior try to stake their claim in a family long on child’s play and short on parenting.